Key Takeaways

 If you’re experiencing any severe side effects, stop taking medication immediately and call emergency medical services.

-A 2024 study reported that semaglutide is safe for diverse patient populations and differing treatment durations.
-While the study did report a small number of adverse reactions, most patients tolerate semaglutide well and even experience health benefits, such as losing weight, a lower risk of cardiovascular-death, and improved blood sugar control.
+A 2024 study reports that while a small number of patients experienced adverse reactions, most tolerate semaglutide well and even experience health benefits, such as weight loss, a lower risk of cardiovascular death, and improved blood sugar control.

 Contraindications

 Almost every prescription has contraindications, pre-existing conditions that disqualify someone from taking it.
-Since Rybelsus, Wegovy, and Ozempic belong to the semaglutide family, they share contraindications.
-Someone shouldn’t take semaglutide if they have a:
+Since Rybelsus, Wegovy, and Ozempic belong to the same compound family, they share contraindications.
+Someone shouldn’t take this if they have a:

 - Personal or family history of medullary thyroid carcinoma (MTC)